FOUNDERTICHI WILKERSON KASSEL

 Under Adelson’s leadership, the company has experienced record growth in ratings and revenue while developing innovative new content.
 She has pioneered strategies to leverage the iconic Dick Clark brand while expanding entertainment programming through traditional and new mediums.
 Through Adelson’s management and creativity, dcp now maintains over 20 projects in production and active development, spanning various areas of reality, scripted, award show, and live event programming.
 Adelson was recently nominated for a Primetime Emmy® Award for her role as an executive producer on the “2011 Golden Globe Awards.”

-Adriana Alberghetti is an agent at William Morris Entertainment in the Motion Picture Literary department.
-Her clients include writers and directors Shane Black (Iron Man 3); Scott Derrickson (The Exorcism of Emily Rose, The Day the Earth Stood Still); Mike Newell (Great Expectations); Michael Cuesta ("Homeland"); Gary Fleder (Runaway Jury, The Express); Rodrigo Garcia ("In Treatment", Mother and Child); Laeta Kalogridis (Shutter Island); Kevin Lima (Enchanted); Kevin Macdonald (Last King of Scotland) Jonathan Aibel and Glenn Berger (Kung Fu Panda); Hossein Amini (Drive); Marti Noxon ("Mad Men", Fright Night); John Requa and Glenn Ficarra (Crazy Stupid Love) Josh Schwartz ("Gossip Girl”, “Chuck”); Stuart Blumberg (The Kids are Alright) and Jamie Vanderbilt (Zodiac, Spiderman).
+Adriana Alberghetti is a partner and agent at William Morris Entertainment in the Motion Picture Literary department.
+Her clients include writers and directors Shane Black (Iron Man 3); Scott Derrickson (The Exorcism of Emily Rose, The Day the Earth Stood Still); Mike Newell (Great Expectations); Michael Cuesta ("Homeland"); Gary Fleder (Runaway Jury, The Express); Rodrigo Garcia ("In Treatment", Mother and Child); Laeta Kalogridis (Shutter Island); Kevin Lima (Enchanted); Kevin Macdonald (Last King of Scotland) Jonathan Aibel and Glenn Berger (Kung Fu Panda); Hossein Amini (Drive); Marti Noxon ("Mad Men", Fright Night); John Requa and Glenn Ficarra (Crazy Stupid Love) Josh Schwartz ("Gossip Girl”, “Chuck”); Stuart Blumberg (The Kids are Alright) and Jamie Vanderbilt (White House Down, Zodiac, Spiderman).

 Stephanie Allain, Director of the Los Angeles Film Festival, is an accomplished film producer and former studio executive who has been an advocate for visionary filmmakers for more than two decades.